cert-manager/website/content/docs/usage/certificate.md

 The `Secret` needs to be manually deleted if it is no longer needed.

-If you would prefer the `Secret` to be deleted automatically when the `Certificate` is deleted, you need to configure your installation to pass the `--default-secret-cleanup-policy=OnDelete` flag to the controller.
+If you would prefer the `Secret` to be deleted automatically when the `Certificate` is deleted, you will need to set `cleanupPolicy: OnDelete` on the Certificate resource.
+Alternatively, you can add the flag `--default-secret-cleanup-policy=OnDelete` to the cert-manager controller pod in case you want all Secret resources to be cleaned up by default.

-Also `Secret` deletion can be configured per-certificate, by setting `Certificate` `spec.cleanupPolicy` field.

 #### `cleanupPolicy`